ludocode/pottery/docs/how_it_works.md

     - [`compare`](../include/pottery/compare/)
     - [`array_access`](../include/pottery/array_access/)

 Configuration of child templates is done by `config` headers.
-For example `intro_sort` configures its child `quick_sort` in [`pottery_intro_sort_config_quick_sort.t.h`](../include/pottery/intro_sort/impl/pottery_intro_sort_config_quick_sort.t.h).
+For example intro_sort configures its child quick_sort in [`pottery_intro_sort_config_quick_sort.t.h`](../include/pottery/intro_sort/impl/pottery_intro_sort_config_quick_sort.t.h).
 Template composition is accomplished by forwarding along whatever configuration is necessary, instantiating dependent templates, and then renaming the functions they would use in those templates.
 Some of the forwarding and un-forwarding code is generated using [meta-templates](../meta/).

 In many cases, a parent template needs to declare some identifiers before instantiating its child template.
 This is accomplished using a `forward` implementation header.
-For example, [`shell_sort`](../include/pottery/shell_sort/) must forward-declare its state in order to use it as a context for its child [`insertion_sort`](../include/pottery/insertion_sort/).
-This happens in [`impl/pottery_shell_sort_forward.t.h`](../include/pottery/shell_sort/impl/pottery_shell_sort_forward.t.h) before `insertion_sort` is instantiated.
+For example, [shell sort](../include/pottery/shell_sort/) must forward-declare its state in order to use it as a context for its child [insertion_sort](../include/pottery/insertion_sort/).
+This happens in [`impl/pottery_shell_sort_forward.t.h`](../include/pottery/shell_sort/impl/pottery_shell_sort_forward.t.h) before insertion_sort is instantiated.
 You can see the include order in [`pottery_shell_static.t.h`](../include/pottery/shell_sort/pottery_shell_sort_static.t.h)

 Some templates can depend on external instantiations of its child templates.
-For example, with `intro_sort` above, all of the various sort algorithms can share a single instantiation of `lifecycle`.
-Rather than letting each one instantiate its own copy, `intro_sort` instantiates it, then configures it as an external template for its children.
+For example, with intro_sort above, all of the various sort algorithms can share a single instantiation of lifecycle.
+Rather than letting each one instantiate its own copy, intro_sort instantiates it, then configures it as an external template for its children.